Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/index.md

     Keep track of the data editing history, and monitor the data validity.
     For more information, see the [data node history](data-node-history.md) page.

-5. **Support for multiple versions of a dataset**:
+5. **Support for multiple alternative datasets**:
-    Easily manage different versions or variations of your dataset within the same application.
-For more information, see the [scenario and scope](scope.md) page.
+    Easily manage alternative data nodes as different versions or variations of your dataset within the same application.
+For more information, see the [scenario and scope](data-node-alternative.md) page.

 6. **Seamless integration into data processing pipelines**:
     Data pipelines in Taipy are modeled as Scenarios.
 They can be seen as execution graphs,